OF 23,000 UK PROFESSORS ONLY 35

 When does it take place?

 It has already begun.
 The pioneering initiative launched in 2021 with its first cohort, after months of research and consultation.
-Applications are now being accepted for the next 12-month programme, which will commence in January 2023.
+We now have our second cohort for 2023.
+Applications are now being accepted for the next 12-month programme, which will commence in January 2024.